 Spinal Cord Injury Canada http://spinalcordinjurycanada.ca

 Fractures of the thoracic and lumbar spine.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=a00368.
 Updated September 2015.
-Accessed August 30, 2017.
+Accessed September 19, 2019.

 Spinal trauma—emergency management.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/management/spinal-trauma-emergency-management .
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/management/spinal-trauma-emergency-management .
 Accessed September 19, 2019.